Rishabhkabra2005/Doctor-Appointment-Booking-System/Doctor-Appointment-System-main/README.md

-# Doctor-Appointment-System using MERN stack
+**Doctor Appointment Booking System**

-This project is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) to provide a user-friendly and efficient system for managing doctor appointments.
-Patients can search for doctors by specialty, location, or availability, book appointments, view their appointment history, and manage their profile information.
-Doctors can manage their schedules, view patient information, and update appointment statuses.
+A full-stack web application built using the MERN Stack (MongoDB, Express.js, React.js, Node.js) for seamless doctor appointment booking and management.
+The system supports multi-role authentication and separate dashboards for patients, doctors, and admins.

-## Key Features:
+**🔑 Key Features**

-- Patient registration and profile management
-- Doctor registration and profile management
-- Appointment search and booking
-- Appointment cancellation and rescheduling
-- Appointment history and notifications
-- Secure authentication and authorization
-- Responsive and user-friendly design

-## Technologies:

-- Front-end: React.js
-- Back-end: Express.js, Node.js
+**Multi-Role Authentication:**
+Separate login and dashboards for patients, doctors, and admins.
+**Doctor Management:**
+Admins can add doctors with profile images, specialties, experience, and fees.
+Doctors can manage their profiles and availability.
+**Patient Features:**
+Patients can search doctors by specialty, view top doctors, book appointments, and manage their profiles.
+**Appointment Booking:**
+Real-time slot availability, online booking, rescheduling, and cancellation.
+**Payment Integration:**
+Secure online payments via Razorpay.
+**Responsive UI:**
+Built with React.js and Tailwind CSS for a modern, mobile-friendly interface.
+**Profile Management:**
+Both patients and doctors can update profiles and upload images using Cloudinary.
+**Admin Panel:**
+Admins can manage doctors, appointments, and track dashboard statistics.
+**Notifications:**
+Real-time user feedback via toast notifications.
+**State Management:**
+Shared state using React Context API.

+**🛠️ Technologies Used**
+Frontend: React.js, Tailwind CSS, React Router DOM, React Toastify, Axios
+Backend: Node.js, Express.js, Mongoose, bcrypt, JWT, multer, Cloudinary, cors, dotenv, validator, nodemon
-- Database: MongoDB
+Database: MongoDB (MongoDB Atlas)
-- Other dependencies: Axios, Redux, Moment, Ant Design, Bootstrap

-## Installation and Setup:
+Payment Gateway: Razorpay
+State Management: React Context API, useState, useEffect

+**⚙️ Installation & Setup**

 1. Clone the repository: git clone https://github.com/md0011/Doctor-Appointment-System
 2. Install dependencies: npm install or yarn install
 3. Create a .env file in the root directory and set environment variables for database connection, authentication, and other configurations.
 4. Start the development server: npm start or yarn start

-## Usage:

-1. Open the application in your web browser (usually at http://localhost:3000).
+🚀 Usage
-2. Register as a patient or doctor (or use existing accounts if available).
+1.Register as a patient or doctor or log in as admin.
-3. Explore the features and functionality as needed.
+2.Patients can search doctors, book appointments, and manage their profiles.
+3.Doctors can manage schedules and update profiles.
+4.Admins can oversee doctors, appointments, and system statistics.